 Supposedly, those individuals possessing slight advantages for survival in the environment which the organism finds itself are "naturally selected" by nature to survive in the struggle.
-The successful individuals are said to then pass on via reproduction to their offspring the favorable traits which had given them their edge in this great conflict.
-Over many generations, the presumed cumulative effect of these slight advantages eventually are postulated to give rise to new species and, in time, new genera, orders and even phyla.
+The successful individuals are said to then pass on to their offspring the favorable traits which had given them their edge in this great conflict.
+Over many generations, the presumed cumulative effect of these slight advantages are postulated to eventually give rise to new species and, over time, new genera, orders and even phyla.

 Indeed, has not science proven that all forms of life evolved from the primeval ocean through the strictly mechanistic, naturalistic process of evolution to the extent that all informed thinking persons have accepted it as an incontestable fact?

-The answer is a resounding "no", they have not so proved.
+The answer is a resounding "no," they have not so proved.
 It is merely their belief.

-I. DATING THE FOURTEENTH YEAR OF HEZEKIAH
+I. DATING HEZEKIAH'S 14th YEAR